jim bellamy's parents circa 2005

 much more than just food for thought.

-Other poems convey, with witty emotional intensity: a sense of isolation,
+with witty emotional intensity: a sense of isolation,

 psychological disturbance, defiance, challenge and resolve.
 Lovers of the deeper